 - American Indian attire

-- The Alternative Ceremonial Clothing consisting of black shirt with black pants
+- The Alternative Ceremonial Clothing consisting of black shirt with black pants, with ceremonial medallion

-The Alternative Ceremonial Clothing consists of a plain black shirt and pants, as well as the Order of the Arrow sash and ceremonial neck medallion.
+The Alternative Ceremonial Clothing consists of a plain black shirt and pants with the Order of the Arrow sash and ceremonial medallion.
 Ceremonialists should all wear shirts and pants of the same style to ensure uniformity.
 Black robes are explicitly prohibited for OA Ordeal, Brotherhood, and Vigil ceremonies.
 In reenactments of historical ceremonies that do not involve candidates, historically-accurate robes may be used.
 No headwear is permitted for use with the Alternative Ceremonial Clothing.

 The Order of the Arrow is proving more vital than ever, and the standards being set are to ensure the importance of the program and its values of forging a purpose of lifelong service for the future.

 For questions related to this policy, please email @email.